 update diagram, the inactive choices are removed prior to the propagation of the signal attributes and are therefore not evaluated.
 As a result, the source of variables displayed for the inactive choices may be inaccurate.

 To view the variant condition in the generated code, select Show generated code conditions.

 When you pause on a block that has a variant condition, the tooltip displays the variant annotation and the related variant condition for the block.
 To view the variant condition annotation tooltip, you must select the Variant Condition option.

 There are no annotations on unconditional blocks.

-To reduce clutter, the legend only displays the final computed conditions.
-For example, if you enter a variant condition in a Variant Source block, that condition appears in the annotations only when you apply your changes.
+To reduce clutter, the legend displays only the final computed variant conditions.
+For example, if you enter a variant condition in a Variant Source block, that variant condition appears in the annotations only when you apply your changes.

-The conditions in the legend are sorted during display.
+The variant conditions in the legend are sorted alphabetically.

-falseif the blocks associated with that condition are never active.
+falseif the blocks associated with that variant condition are never active.

 For example, the

 V == 4.
 Therefore,